What Is a Dual Degree Program?

 Tips for Managing a Dual Degree

 Earning a dual degree takes perseverance and hard work.
-To handle the inevitable stress, keep these tips in mind.
+To handle the potential stress, keep these tips in mind.